shadel96/xRayDeepLearning-Final/README.md

 ## Data

-The [data for this peoject is from this source on kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia), and states the following:
+The [data for this project is from this source on kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia), and states the following:

 "Chest X-ray images (anterior-posterior) were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
 All chest X-ray imaging was performed as part of patients’ routine clinical care."